daycartes/Longtown-Recycling/Privacy Policy for Longtown Recycling .md

 We also advise you to regularly check for any Android OS update(s) that could be available and to enable automatic updates.

 Changes
 This Privacy Policy may be updated from time to time for any reason.
-We will notify you of any changes to our Privacy Policy by posting the new Privacy Policy at https://timetocount.antoineauger.fr/privacy.html and update the "Last updated" date at the top of this Privacy Policy.
+Any updates will be written in line with any requirements laid down by Google/Android

 Please be aware that, although we endeavour to provide reasonable security for information we process and maintain, no security system can prevent all potential security breaches (e.g., a zero-day attack targeting mobile Operating System – OS).